-Compiling Multiple IVR Drivers
+Procedure: Compiling multiple IVR Drivers

-Complete the following steps for each new IVR Driver (WVR for AIX custom server) that you create:
+Purpose: To configure each new IVR Driver (WVR for AIX custom server) that you create.

 - 1. In the Custom Servers dialog box, select Utilities > Build to change the new custom server to the built state. - 2.
 Select Utilities > Import.
 The Import dialog box appears. - 3.
 In the Import dialog box, enter the command to copy the original IVR Driver executable file into the directory that contains your new copy of the IVR Driver-for example: